klesun-productions/klesun-productions.github.io/entry/public_personal/artur_klesun_cv.md

 - Latvian: average

 Programming:
-- Actively worked (at least 10k lines of code each) with: C#, Java, node/js, Scala, Python, Lua, PHP (see "[Personal Projects](#user-content-personal-projects)" below)
+- Actively worked (at least 10k lines of code each) with: C# (Unity), Java, node/js, Scala, Python, Lua, PHP (see "[Personal Projects](#user-content-personal-projects)" below)
 - Had a lot of experience with SQL at my present work, tried hundreds things with alive DB with billions of records in search of optimization tricks, choosing right indexes and stuff.
 Later started working with Redis.